jBOT: Semantic Jet Representation Clustering Emerges from Self-Distillation

 where $K$ is the number of mixture components and $\{w_i, \mu_i, \Sigma_i\}_{i=1}^{K}$ are obtained by fitting the mixture model to the reference set.
 We note that these metrics depend on the detailed clustering structure of the learned embedding, which can vary with randomness from the pre-training, so we pre-train ten jBOT-S models with identical configuration and report results from the best model.
 We set $k=30$ for the $k$-NN and cosine similarity scores, and $K=4$ for the GMM score, as these values yield the highest performance on the combined signal for most models.

-Fig.~\ref{fig:ad-score} shows the anomaly score distributions, and Fig.~\ref{fig:ad-roc} shows the ROC curves, where most anomalous signals are reasonably separated from the QCD background.
-Tab.~\ref{tab:anomaly} lists the AUCs for the individual signals and for the combined signal.
+Fig.~\ref{fig:ad-score} shows the anomaly score distributions, where the QCD test sample consists of q and g jets in equal proportion.
+The bimodal feature in the QCD distribution is a consequence of the separation between q and g clusters that emerges from pre-training (Fig.~\ref{fig:tsne}), which is resolved by score metrics that are sensitive to local structure in the embedding.
+Fig.~\ref{fig:ad-roc} shows the ROC curves and Tab.~\ref{tab:anomaly} lists the AUCs for the individual signals and for the combined signal, where most anomalous signals are reasonably separated from the QCD background.
 For a baseline comparison, we also quote results from Ref.~\cite{Hao:2022zns}, which uses reconstruction-based autoencoders for this task with different architectures, including a convolutional neural network (CNNAE), a graph neural network (GNNAE), and a Lorentz group equivariant network (LGAE).
 Our method performance is broadly comparable to the reconstruction-based models and can perform better for some signals.
 For example, our method using $k$-NN, cosine similarity, and GMM yields AUCs above 0.8 for the W and Z signals, while the reconstruction-based models yield AUCs below 0.8; for the t signal, our method using Mahalanobis distance yields the highest AUC among our metrics at around 0.86, comparing to around 0.89 for CNNAE and GNNAE; for the combined signal, our method using $k$-NN, cosine similarity, and GMM yields AUCs of around 0.82, which is close to the highest AUC of 0.83 for LGAE.